MobileFirst-Platform-Developer-Center/MFPSecureGatewayIonic/README.md

 ### Usage

-1. Use either Maven, MobileFirst CLI or your IDE of choice to build and deploy the available ResourceAdapter, UserLogin        adapters and JavaHTTP Adapter .
+1. Use either Maven, MobileFirst CLI or your IDE of choice to build and deploy the available  UserLogin adapter and JavaHTTP Adapter .

    The UserAuthentication Security Check adapter can be found in       https://github.com/MobileFirst-Platform-Developer-        Center/SecurityCheckAdapters/tree/release80.